fnordware/POM-Docs/README.md

-POM-Docs
+MOX-Docs
 ========

-Original files used to make POM Documentation, etc.
+Original files used to make MOX Documentation, etc.